High School Library

 Mary Anne McGill - High School Librarian

 Mary Anne McGill has experience at public, corporate, and academic libraries, including San Francisco Public Library, the Electric Power Research Institute, and U.C.
 Hastings College of the Law.
 She also managed the library for the World Affairs Council of Northern California and produced the weekly "Meet the Author" program for NPR.
-Ms. McGill shared her interest and expertise with the school community, creating the school's dynamic "Meet the Author Series."
+Ms. McGill shared her interest and expertise with the school community, creating the school's dynamic Public Lecture series.
 Through this series, the school has welcomed more than 35 renowned thinkers and activists to the campus over a decade.

 Meet the Authors